jimarasim/dockerjenkins/PLUGINSREQUIRED.md

     username: jimara0
     remote directory: jaemzware.com/jenkinsreports
 +upgrade plugins
-+jobs - supply github credentials
++jobs - github credentials were stored, but password had to be re-entered for the global credential
 NOTE: Views did not carry over. try another thin backup,